1jour1vin

 L'Ancienne Cure - Côtes-de-Bergerac L'Extase Rouge 2005

 "This cuvée is hyper-concentrated, with flavors of blackcurrant syrup and raspberry.
-The oak is still present, but the whole harmonizes, bringing great pleasure today, which will last for at least ten years.
-Beautiful finish, with panache and a flight of spices".
+The woodiness is still present, but the whole is harmonious, offering great pleasure today, which will continue for at least ten years.
+Beautiful finish, with panache and a burst of spices."
 (Le Guide des Vins 2011 - Gault Millau)

-Buy your Ancienne Cure wines at the best price on private sale!
+Buy your Ancienne Cure wines at the best price in a private sale!

 Rated site